binkley/homebrewery-files/tuckers-kobolds.md

 | 6 | Roll twice ignoring this result. |

 #### Wet
+_(Rating: 1/10; Role: Setup)_

-Within 10 feet any creature and their posssessions are drentched.
+Within 10' any creature and their posssessions are drentched.
 Non-magical light sources are extinguished and cannot be relit while wet.
 Creatures and items dry out after 10 minutes.
 While wet a character or item is at disadvantage for cold or lightning damage.

-{{pageNumber 2}}
+{{pageNumber 3}}
 {{footnote The Hazards}}

 \page